Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 backend servers.
 Debian plays a huge role in our lives nowadays and multiple systems are built on top of a Debian "core".

-Regarding how we can contribute, if you have any software the you would like to make it more easily accessible to other people then this is already a good start.
+Regarding how we can contribute, if you have any software that you would like to make it more easily accessible to other people then this is already a good start.
 How you create and publish this package to be downloadable by `apt` is something that we should take a better look at.